Using Dev

 Note

-• For individual HS2, enter it by referring to the HS2 app details in Quick Links > Connection String.
+• For an individual HS2, enter it by referring to the HS2 app details in Quick Links > Connection String.

 Configure client environment for apps